iredmail/docs/en_US/upgrade/2-iredadmin-pro.releases.md

 [TOC]

-## Upgrade iRedAdmin
+## Upgrade iRedAdmin-Pro

-With the latest iRedAdmin, you can simply upgrade old releases by following this tutorial with just one shell command:
+With the latest iRedAdmin-Pro, you can simply upgrade old releases by following this tutorial with just one shell command:

 * [Migrate or upgrade iRedAdmin](./migrate.or.upgrade.iredadmin.html)